balena-io/docs/pages/reference/OS/overview.md

 Should you wish to add an unconfigured device to your \{{ $names.cloud.lower \}} fleet, you may migrate it using the interactive `balena join` \[CLI command]\[cli-join] or update the `config.json` of an unconfigured device with a configuration file downloaded from the _Add device_ page of the \{{ $names.cloud.lower \}} dashboard.

-## \{{ $names.os.upper \}} Components
+## BalenaOS Components

 The balenaOS userspace packages only provide the bare essentials for running containers, while still offering flexibility.
 The philosophy is that software and services always default to being in a container unless they are generically useful to all containers, or they absolutely can’t live in a container.
 The userspace consists of many open source components, but in this section, we will highlight some of the most important services.

 ### systemd

-\[systemd]\[systemd] is the init system of balenaOS, and it is responsible for launching and managing all the other services. \{{ $names.os.upper \}} leverages many of the great features of systemd, such as adjusting OOM scores for critical services and running services in separate mount namespaces. systemd also allows us to manage service dependencies easily.
+\[systemd]\[systemd] is the init system of balenaOS, and it is responsible for launching and managing all the other services.
+BalenaOS leverages many of the great features of systemd, such as adjusting OOM scores for critical services and running services in separate mount namespaces. systemd also allows us to manage service dependencies easily.

 ### Supervisor